SR

 The COVID-19 pandemic worsened the mental health of self-employed women in Germany due to financial losses and increased childcare, while self-employed men showed no significant change.

-Details We investigate the effect of the COVID-19 pandemic on self-employed people’s mental health.
+We investigate the effect of the COVID-19 pandemic on self-employed people’s mental health.
 Using representative longitudinal survey data from Germany, we reveal differential effects by gender: whereas self-employed women experienced a substantial deterioration in their mental health, self-employed men displayed no significant changes up to early 2021.
 Financial losses are important in explaining these differences.
 In addition, we find larger mental health responses among self-employed women who were directly affected by government-imposed restrictions and bore an increased childcare burden due to school and daycare closures.
 We also find that self-employed individuals who are more resilient coped better with the crisis.

 JPE